 Pack a big scarf or pashmina wrap or two in hand luggage to wrap around yourself or the kids if it gets chilly on the plane.

-Inflatable neck pillows are very useful for getting small children comfortable – or giving them something to play with for a bit!
-The Fringoo inflatable neck pillow for kids are beyond cute, with a sloth, flamingo, llama or rainbow pillows to choose from.
+Inflatable neck pillows are useful for making small children comfortable – or giving them something to play with!

 The only problem is, what if that friend gets lost?!

-Give each cuddly toy its own identity bracelet or label in case of them wandering off…
+Give each cuddly toy its identity bracelet or label in case they wander off…!